ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/centos/instructions.md

 ```

 #### Configure PostgreSQL
-ThingsBoard Edge uses PostgreSQL database as a local storage.
+SoBeam Edge uses PostgreSQL database as a local storage.
 Instructions listed below will help you to install PostgreSQL.

 ```bash